 However the art has moved on; disadvantages inherent in this compression disc design, namely high strain sensitivity and cross axis error, preclude their use for many applications and have directly led to several innovations whereby the acceleration/charge conversion is accomplished by means of a shear couple applied to a piezoceramic plate or tube.

-Specifically, our KONIC shear design (UK pat 1507251), comprising a truncated hollow piezoceramic cone, spigot, and concentric reaction mass, provides virtual isolation of the sensing element from mounting induced strain, with the further benefit of minimal cross axis error deriving from its radial symmetry.
+Specifically, our KONIC shear design of accelerometer (UK pat 1507251), comprises a truncated hollow piezoceramic cone, spigot, and concentric reaction mass, which provides virtual isolation of the sensing element from mounting induced strain, with the further benefit of minimal cross axis error deriving from its radial symmetry.